Print

 Make the cheesy filling

-1. While the squash is cooking, you can make the chicken and broccoli filing.
+1. While the squash is cooking, you can make the chicken and broccoli filling.
 Cook the sausage first by slicing it into medallions and adding it to a pan heated to medium heat on the stovetop.
 Cook it according to the package instructions.
-Mine took about 4-5 minutes to brown and cook through.
-Remove it from the pan, place it into a bowl and set aside.
+Mine took about 4-5 minutes to brown and cooked through.
+Remove it from the pan, place it into a bowl, and set aside.

 2. Add the olive oil to the same pan you cooked the sausage in.
 Add in the minced shallot and garlic and season with salt and pepper.
 Toss and cook for 2-3 minutes until the shallot and garlic are soft and fragrant.
 Stir in the Italian seasoning and let that all cook for 1-2 minutes.